yxqd/luban/docs/why-luban.rst

 User experience professionals
 -----------------------------
-Luban has a goal to provide a generic "language" for specifying user interface without the need to go into details in implementations.
+Luban has a goal of providing a generic "language" for specifying user interfaces without the need to go into the details of implementations.
 Please read :ref:`luban philosophy <philosophy>` for more details.